Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: Related work

 Agent memory has been explored in two primary ways: internal and external.
 Internal memory is generated and maintained within the agent’s reasoning or planning modules, often serving as intermediate representations to guide decision-making ~\citep{lee2024human, agashe2024agent, jiang2024long, song2024beyond}.
 In contrast, external memory stores distilled information outside the agent’s core reasoning loop, enabling modular retrieval and reuse across different tasks and time steps ~\citep{zhang2025memengine, xu2025mem, rezazadeh2024isolated, wang2023enhancing, tang2025chemagent}.
 Recent studies increasingly emphasize this external approach for its flexibility and scalability in long-horizon interactions, as it can retain a larger amount of past experience to support continual learning and adaptive behavior.

-Besides, memory systems exhibit diverse forms, including pure experiential records ~\citep{xiong2025memory}, summarized textual content ~\citep{ouyang2025reasoningbank}, latent embedding representations ~\citep{zhang2025lightthinker}, and structured graph-based memory architectures ~\citep{chhikara2025mem0, liu2025graph, anokhin2024arigraph}.
-Accordingly, the retrieval mechanisms are also adapted to align with the specific forms of memory representation, such as similarity-based retrieval ~\citep{hou2024my}, episodic search ~\citep{anokhin2024arigraph}, and implicit retrieval ~\citep{zhang2024can}.
-However, previous approaches primarily provided insights at the trajectory level, which limits their suitability and flexibility in multi-turn tool-use tasks.
-In multi-turn scenarios, similar states should be integrated to enable experience transfer at the state level rather than at the level of individual events.
-Our method models the task at the state level, retrieving prior experiences based on current state similarity through an external stateful tool graph augmented with summarized state information.
+Besides, memory systems exhibit diverse forms, including pure experiential records ~\citep{xiong2025memory}, summarized textual content ~\citep{ouyang2025reasoningbank}, latent embedding representations ~\citep{zhang2025lightthinker}, and structured graph-based memory architectures ~\citep{chhikara2025mem0, liu2025graph, anokhin2024arigraph} (More details can be found in Appendix~\ref{app:related}.).
+Prior approaches mainly operate at the trajectory level, limiting their flexibility in multi-turn tool-use settings.
+In contrast, we model decision-making at the state level, enabling experience transfer across similar states.
+Our approach leverages a hybrid episodic–procedural memory to adaptively retrieve relevant prior experiences according to both procedural and state similarity, thereby providing efficient and context-aware memory-based guidance.